-Summary of results V The on-the-run price is driven by the valuation of the buyer of the asset in the secondary market.
-The auction price also contains the valuation of the asset if it stays in the inventory of the primary dealer until maturity.
-The when issued price is higher than the spot price due to the cost of collateralization.
+Summary 3.
+The on-the-run prices are driven by the valuation of the buyer of the asset in the secondary market.
+The auction prices also contains the valuation of the asset if it stays in the inventory of the primary dealer until maturity.
+The latter valuation is lower than the former.
+Therefore the primary market prices lie below the secondary market prices.
+The when issued prices are higher than the spot prices due to the cost of collateralization.